The NRM is a system for identifying victims of human trafficking or modern slavery and ensuring they receive the appropriate support.

 2. Improve the referral process, so more potential victims access the process;

 3. Improve the decisions made, especially at the point of conclusive grounds decision.

 Following the pilot stage, the Home Office announced a reform programme (details here).

-Since 2019 a Single Competent Authority has been in place to receive and make a decision on NRM referral cases, replacing two separate Competent Authorities that received referrals from EEA nationals and non-EEA nationals respectively.
+Between 2019 and 2021 a Single Competent Authority was in place to receive and make a decision on NRM referral cases, replacing two separate Competent Authorities that received referrals from EEA nationals and non-EEA nationals respectively.